 A principal product of this initiative is our regional demand model that calculates demand inclusive of the influence of weather, socioeconomic and policy conditions.
-The model was developed on a geographic basis, such that water demand was forecasted for distinct locations in the Tampa Bay Water service area.
-These model‐based demand forecasts help decision‐makers assess water supply needs over a planning horizon extending through the year 2025.
+The model was developed on a geographic basis, such that water demand was forecasted for distinct locations in the Tampa Bay Water service area and three sectors (single family, multi family, and non-residential).
+These model‐based demand forecasts help decision‐makers assess water supply needs over a planning horizon extending through the year 2045.